What Does Non-Ionizing Mean in Terahertz Devices?

 • claim boundaries

-A label without instructions is not enough.
+A category label without operating context is not enough.

 • pregnancy or possible pregnancy